joecupano/SIGpi/README.md

 # SIGpi

-RELEASE 5.4
+RELEASE 6.0

 ## Introduction

 SIGpi is a "go-kit" for Signal Intelligence (SIGINT) enthusiasts with emphasis on capabilities in the VHF, UHF, and SHF spectrum.
 For completeness, HF spectrum related software is included for optional install.
-This (bash) shell script builds SIGINT tools on the following:
+This (bash) shell script builds SIGINT tools on the following platforms:

-Full Install
 - **Raspberry Pi4 4GB RAM** with 32GB microSD card running **Raspberry Pi OS Full (64-bit)**
 - **Raspberry RPi 400** with 32GB microSD card running **Raspberry Pi OS Full (64-bit)**
 - **Ubuntu 20.04 LTS or 22.04** on aarch64
 - **Ubuntu 20.04 LTS or 22.04** on amd64

-Node Install
-- Same platforms as Full Install
-- **Raspberry Pi3 B+** with 32GB microSD card running **Raspberry Pi OS Full (64-bit)**
+A headless server only install (Node Install) can be performed on **Raspberry Pi3 B+** with 32GB microSD card running **Raspberry Pi OS Full (64-bit)**

 Be sure to check the [wiki](https://github.com/joecupano/SIGpi/wiki)

 ## Installation

-### Fresh Full Install (RPi OS)

 - Login as pi or sudo user on supported platform
-- Create a directory in your home directory called SIG and switch into it
-- Clone the SIGpi repo
+- Install pre-requisite packages to install SIGpi
-- Run **SIGpi_installer.sh**
-- Run following commands then follow script instructions

 ```
 sudo apt-get install -y build-essential cmake git